JohnRahoche/JohnRahoche/README.md

 ## Hi there 👋
+## My name is John Rahoche, and I am a college student who is interested in web development and cybersecurity.
+## 🔭 I am currently working as a web developer.
+## 🌱 I am learning more about backend systems.
+## 📫 If you ever need to reach me, contact me at: johnrahoche@gmail.com
+## I am open to externships or internships for anything related to IT/Cybersecurity
 <!--
 **JohnRahoche/JohnRahoche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.